attwoodn/rollercoaster-simulator/README.txt

 Rollercoaster Simulator

+========== Prerequisites ==========

+If you are in a Debian environment, please first install the freeglut3-dev package by running the following command: sudo apt install freeglut3-dev

+If you are not in a Debian environment, please install freeglut3 development packages through some alternative means.

 ============ Compiling ============

-the program can be compiled with the following command: gcc -o rc_sim.o rollercoaster_sim.c -lGL -lGLU -lglut -lm
+After installing the prerequiste libraries, the program can be compiled with the following command: gcc -o rc_sim.o rollercoaster_sim.c -lGL -lGLU -lglut -lm